BeChains/frontend/README.md

 ### Get your cross chain crypto assets statement without revealing your identity 🌻

-We introduce a cross chain bank statement platform: **Chain Statement**, which allows users to generate their crypto asset bank statement from multiple chains, without revealing their identity on-chain.
+We introduce a cross chain bank statement platform: **Bechains**, which allows users to generate their crypto asset bank statement from multiple chains, without revealing their identity on-chain.

-## What Chain Statement Offer? 🪙
+## What Bechains Offer? 🪙

-Unlike ordinary crypto dashboard in web3 or traditional bank statement in web2, **Chain Statement** offers the following features that will improve **privacy** and **smooth-onboarding-experience in web3**.
+Unlike ordinary crypto dashboard in web3 or traditional bank statement in web2, **Bechains** offers the following features that will improve **privacy** and **smooth-onboarding-experience in web3**.

 - Proof of Identity using zero knowledge
 - Decentralized Storage of Account Information 🌐